Basic Cryptocurrency Terms for beginners and Their Meanings

 cryptocurrency terms for beginners

-Cryptocurrency terms for beginners
+Cryptocurrency Terminology for Beginners

 All-Time High (ATH)

-All-Time Low or ATH
+All-Time Low (ATH)

 Any cryptocurrency other than Bitcoin is the first and most successful of all cryptocurrencies.
 Some popular altcoins are Ethereum, Ripple, Cardano, and Binance Coin.